anusii/podnotes/README.md

   Chrome (web)                    • chrome                               • web-javascript • Google Chrome 120.0.6099.62
 ```

-Then git clone the podnotes repository from github.
+Then git clone the notepod repository from github.

-Run the podnotes app in debug mode on your chosen device by specifying
+Run the notepod app in debug mode on your chosen device by specifying
 enough of the device name to be uniquely identifiable.
 E.g. for chrome
 use: